 The San Mateo County Dental Society previously honored Al with their Distinguished Service Award, with the 2002 President’s Award “in recognition for his outstanding service to the San Mateo County Dental Society” and with the 2004 Board of Directors Award “for continued outstanding services and devotion to the ideals of the dental profession and this society.”

-Al was awarded membership in the Pierre Fauchard Academy and a fellowship in the International College of Dentists; the two International Honor Dental Organizations.
-His hobbies are family, home, computers and high technology especially in their application to orthodontics, hiking, swimming, cycling, libraries, education and practicing excellent orthodontics.
+Al was a Board Certified diplomate of the American Board of Orthodontics and was awarded membership in the Pierre Fauchard Academy and a fellowship in the International College of Dentists; the two International Honor Dental Organizations.
+His hobbies are family, home, computers and high technology especially in their application to orthodontics, hiking, swimming, cycling, libraries and education.